 Kyrgyzstan reopened for tourism in August, but as of December starting allowing American tourists to enter.

-A 72-hour PCR test is needed to enter.
+In 2021- A 72-hour PCR test or proof of vaccination is needed to enter.

 Read everything about Kyrgyzstan reopening for tourism and what to know before you go